 - DHA has approximately 40 dogs and 100 cats available for adoption at any given time.
-You can view our Cats & Dogs here or visit them in person at our A Street campus in the Riverfront area of Wilmington, DE.
+You can view our Cats & Dogs here.

 - Though these options are currently on hold, we also typically place one or more adoptable animals at local area satellite adoption centers and have frequent off-site adoption events.

-- All pets available for adoption are spayed and neutered, tested for FIV/FeLV (cats) or heartworms (dogs), given age-appropriate vaccinations, microchipped, examined by a veterinarian, socialized/exercised daily, and loved!
+- All pets available for adoption are spayed and neutered, given age-appropriate vaccinations, microchipped, examined by a veterinarian, socialized/exercised daily, and loved!

 - Our trained staff will be happy to help you find the best pet match for your family.

 - We encourage you to review our adoption process and submit an application as soon as you are ready to adopt to have your best chance at consideration.

 - Adoption fees vary based on type of pet and age.
 Discounts are available for senior citizens, veterans and military service members, and adopters of special needs animals.

-- We offer positive reinforcement dog training classes to help set you and your pet up for success.
+- Though currently on hold, we encourage positive reinforcement dog training classes to help set you and your pet up for success.

-- DHA’s adoption counselors are available to you by phone, free of charge, for the life of your adopted pet.
-We also have an extensive Adopter Resource Library online with great information for new pet owners.
+- We have an extensive Adopter Resource Library online with great information for new pet owners.